-Written for Kion by Kelsey Hess, CTNC

 Occasional fasted workouts probably aren't a huge deal for most healthy women.
 But if you're doing high-intensity workouts on top of 16-hour daily IF for a long period of time, chances are your baby-making hormones aren't going to like it.

-Tip 4: For the Love of All That Is Holy, Please Don't Do Daily 16-18 Hr IF and Restrict Calories and Do Keto at the Same Time
+Tip 4: For the Love of All That Is Holy, Please Don't Do Daily Intermittent Fasting and Restrict Calories and Do Keto at the Same Time

 This topic could be an entire article in itself as it can get complicated really quickly.
 However, for the sake of the scope of this post (and most people's attention span), we're going to break it down with as few words as possible.